PhantomPilots/AutoFarming/BOTS_README.md

 ## Demon farming script

 In `scripts/DemonFarmer.py`, it's a script that looks for real-time demon fights in a non-stopping loop.
 It's an infinite source of demon materials without wasting any resource!
-It accepts any demon, from Red to Indura.
+It supports Red, Gray, Crimson, Bell, and Original Demon.
-So far, it only accepts the "Hell" difficulty (except for Indura, which accepts all).
+It accepts the "Hell" difficulty.

 * You can find all the setup options inside the corresponding GUI tab.
 * You may need to play with "time to sleep" value, which determines how many seconds to wait before accepting an invite.